Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned Force Fields: Results and Discussion

 IR spectroscopy is a widely used technique for probing molecular vibration \textit{via} its coupling to the electric field of light.
 In MD simulations, these vibrational properties emerge from the interatomic forces defined by the force field.
 Finite-temperature IR spectra can be computed from the dipole–dipole autocorrelation function obtained from MD trajectories, providing a test of the modelling of dynamics and electrostatics.
 Unfortunately, the high computational cost of DFT-based MD makes it impractical to use DFT to take \textit{ab initio} IR spectra as a reference.
-As a cheaper alternative zero-temperature IR spectra can be approximated by harmonic vibrational analysis at optimized minimum-energy geometries (via diagonalisation of a mass-weighted Hessian).
-The lower cost of MLFFs such as SO3LR and of MMFFs makes it feasible to perform full MD simulations, allowing for a more realistic and dynamic representation of finite temperature vibrational behavior and dipole fluctuations (\hyperref[IR]{\S Infrared spectrum}).
-Below we investigate zero-temperature dynamic fluctuations (without calculation of dipole moments or coupling to IR) as NMA and go further where possible, given computational cost to calculate IR spectra at finite temperature and compare these to experiment (Fig.~\ref{fig:small_mol}).\\
+As a cheaper alternative zero-temperature IR spectra can be approximated by harmonic vibrational analysis at optimized minimum-energy geometries (via diagonalisation of a mass-weighted Hessian), which is being successfully applied to model experimental spectra in materials and biomolecules with the PBE0+MBD exchange-correlation functional \cite{Hoja2019ReliablePolymorphs, Hoja2024, Boziki2024, Hunnisett2024, Rossi2014, Schubert2015}, which we adopt here as the reference level for IR calculations.
+The lower cost of MLFFs such as SO3LR, AIMNet2 or MACE-POLAR-1 and of MMFFs makes it feasible to perform full MD simulations, allowing for a more realistic and dynamic representation of finite temperature vibrational behavior and dipole fluctuations (\hyperref[IR]{\S Infrared spectrum}).
+Below we investigate zero-temperature fluctuations (coupled to IR when possible) as NMA (Fig.~\ref{fig:small_mol}).\\